 AREAS OF INTEREST

-20th and 21st century African American cultural production; African and American studies; Afrofuturism and Afro-speculation; cultural studies; diaspora; transnationalism; race and ethnicity; migration; Black social movements; tourism; the U.S. South; ethnography.
+African American culture; slavery; speculation; cultural studies; diaspora; transnationalism; race and ethnicity; public memory; migration; Black social movements; heritage tourism; the U.S. South; ethnography.

 Afro-Atlantic Flight: Speculative Returns and the Black Fantastic (Duke UP, 2017).